emrekaankocoglu/cumulocity-health-widget/README.md

-# Cumulocity IoT Runtime Widget Template
+# Cumulocity IoT Health Microservice Widget
 This is a widget for health microservice (https://github.com/emrekaankocoglu/cumulocity-health-microservice) built with SAG Cumulocity IoT Runtime Widget Template.
 It does a fetch request to get the device health in its deployed context from the microservice.
 ![Picture](./ss.png)
 >>>>>>> 8c41408c317dda41b6e31be1f2322e9b5a30140e